-The policy provides the framework around which the Council can effectively control certain interference with the highway.
-The ability to grant licences provides the Council with the operational tools to put in place measures to ensure the safety of highway users.
+The policy provides the framework around which we can effectively control certain interference with the highway.
+The ability to grant licences provides us with the operational tools to put in place measures to ensure the safety of highway users.

 The matters in relation to which a licence or consent can be granted, and which are subject to the policy, are set out below:

 - Projecting signs, canopies and projections from buildings,